pyaj0/DL-hydrological-model/README.md

 ## Anaconda Environments

-Two environments were built in Anaconda for this work **GIS** for the processing of spatial data (netCDF files) and **tf** for processing of the xlsx files and machine learning operations.
+Two environments were built in Anaconda for this work **GIS** for the processing of climate data (netCDF files) and **tf** for processing of hydro data (xlsx files) and machine learning operations.
 All the details about the versions of the modules and environments in the following url: https://anaconda.org/Pyaj/environments

 Install the environments using an Anaconda Prompt: